OhtuProjektiSyksy25/EcoPaths/README.md

 ## License

 This project is licensed under the MIT License.
-See [LICENSE] (https://github.com/OhtuProjektiSyksy25/EcoPaths/blob/main/LICENSE) for more details.